davide-camponogara/versioningyaml/README.md

 - MigrateUp: to migrate UP of a certain number of versions
 - MigrateDown to migrate DOWN of a certain number of versions

+Available tags:
+- "comment": places a comment over the row
+- "lineComment": places an inline comment
+- "short": converts the field in json format (works only for array and maps)